codeSomethingDaily/hiragana_recognition/README.md

 # hiragana_recognition

-An flutter app that recognize handwriting of Japanese Hiragana .
+An flutter app that recognize handwriting of Japanese Hiragana using pytorch.